TheFischerLab/FLEXR/README.md

 Reference: TBD

-1. The most useful way to access `FLEXR-check` is through the Coot 1 GUI.
+1. The most useful way to access `FLEXR-check` is through the Coot 1 GUI (see below).
 `FLEXR-check` can also be run through the command line as a standalone script.
 ```
 python FLEXR/src/tools/flex-check.py somepdb.pdb